mateodevia/quenota-web-dev/README.md

 ## Running the website

-Since this is a API Rest it is necessary to make some changes and setup your environment so you can run it in your own computer.
+Since this application is not a static application, you should have some thinks to do before you can start.

 <hr>